 Where you can use embroidery stitches?

-– you can use it randomly – long or short – and create more texture on your surface.
+Straight stitch | – for simple decoration of kids dresses, sweaters or blouses. – you can use it randomly – long or short – and create more texture on your surface. – you can cover a larger area with it. |

-– use it as the fill of bigger area.
+Running stitch | – use it as a decorative border. – use it as the fill of bigger area. |

-– when you need to sew something with a strong stitch.
+Backstitch | – whenever we have a quick turn in the pattern. – when you need to sew something with a strong stitch. |

-French knot– the centre of daisies & other flowers.
+French knot | – the centre of daisies & other flowers. – stand-alone flower cluster. |

-Leaf Stitch– to embroider flower or plant leaves
+Leaf Stitch | – to embroider flower or plant leaves |

 Ideas for your future work